Why we recommend it

 |---|---|---|---|

-The Casper Snow earns high marks for its balanced cooling and motion isolation, making it a reliable pick in the mattress category.
+The Casper Snow earns high marks for strong all-around performance, making it a reliable pick in the hybrid category.

 Editor score computed from verified specifications by the SleepRanked editorial team.
 1 review.